 The camp was an unfinished Filipino training base that the Japanese pressed into use as a POW camp on April 1, 1942.
 When they arrived at the camp, the Japanese confiscated any extra clothing that the POWs had and refused to return it to them.
 They searched the POWs and if a man was found to have Japanese money on them, they were taken to the guardhouse.
 Over the next several days, gunshots were heard to the southeast of the camp.
 These POWs had been executed for looting.

-In May or early June, his parents received this message from the War Department.
+In May, his parents received this message from the War Department.

 “Dear Mrs. L. Kirchhoff: